 She has performed in a myriad of productions including musical theatre, opera, plays and holiday pantomimes across a multitude of theatres.
 Georgia has achieved a High Distinction for AMEB Grade 8 Classical Singing, Grade 5 Music Theory with Honours and is currently preparing for her Grade 8 Flute and Grade 8 Musical Theatre (ASCA) exams.

-In her final year of schooling last year she received 1st places for Vocalfest and Theatrefest, an Outstanding Actors Award at Dramafest and was the recipient of the Performing Arts Award.
-Georgia is excited to have commenced her tertiary studies at the Queensland Conservatorium with a Bachelor of Music for classical singing.
+In her final year of schooling she received 1st places for Vocalfest and Theatrefest, an Outstanding Actors Award at Dramafest and was the recipient of the Performing Arts Award.
+Georgia is excited to be undertaking her tertiary studies at the Queensland Conservatorium with a Bachelor of Music for classical singing.
 This year will be a year of further learning and Georgia is ready for the challenge.